-If your pet strays from home, it can be a devastating experience for both you
+If your dog strays from home, it can be a devastating experience for both you

-and your pet.
+and your dog.
+Here are some top tips and best practices.
 You should act immediately because the longer you wait,

-the further away your pet can travel and the higher probability they could get injured.
+the further away your dog can travel and the higher probability they could get injured.

 We encourage you to use our service as well

 as review all the important tips below and take the necessary actions.
 The best way to locate your lost

 dog is to do as much as possible, you never know exactly how you will find your dog so never give up and

 try as many possible things as you can think of to locate your lost dog.

 First, make sure you have properly searched your OWN home to confirm your dog is not just hiding somewhere.
 Make sure to check any garages, basements and sheds on the property, even if you don't think your dog could have gotten in there.
 Pets can get into some very strange and small places.
 Look behind, under and inside all appliances such as washing machines, stoves, refrigerators.
 For cats, make sure to check in attics, on the roof or roof gutters, and up in trees.

 Search your neighborhood, knock on doors and talk to all your neighbors.
 Leave